Alberta Heritage Savings Trust Fund

-The Alberta Heritage Savings Trust Fund (HSTF) is a sovereign wealth fund established in 1976 by the Government of Alberta under Premier Peter Lougheed.
+The Alberta Heritage Savings Trust Fund (AHSTF) is a sub-sovereign wealth fund established in 1976 by the Government of Alberta under Premier Peter Lougheed.
 The Heritage Savings Trust Fund was created with three objectives: "to save for the future, to strengthen or diversify the economy, and to improve the quality of life of Albertans."
 The operations of the Heritage Savings Trust Fund are subject to the Alberta Heritage Savings Trust Fund Act and with the goal of providing "prudent stewardship of the savings from Alberta's non-renewable resources by providing the greatest financial returns on those savings for current and future generations of Albertans."
 Between 1976 and 1983 the Government of Alberta deposited a portion of oil revenue into the fund.
-The Heritage Savings Trust Fund used oil revenues to invest for the long term in such areas as health care, education and research and as a way of ensuring that the development of non-renewable resources would be of long-term benefit to Alberta.
-The strategy and goals of the fund have changed through successive provincial governments which moved away from direct investments in Alberta to a diversified approach, which now includes stocks, bonds, real estate and other ventures.
+During those years, the AHSTF used oil revenues to invest for the long term in Alberta, in such areas as health care, education and research and as a way of ensuring that the development of non-renewable resources would be of long-term benefit to Alberta.

-The Heritage Savings Trust Fund has been a source of criticism for Alberta governments, as the value of the fund has failed to grow at the pace of provincial non-renewable natural resource revenues, which between 1980 and 2014 totalled almost $190 billion, while the value of the Heritage Fund in 2014 was only $17.3 billion.
-The fund was established in 1976 accruing 30 per cent of provincial non-renewable resource revenues, which was subsequently lowered to 15 per cent in 1983 and eliminated in 1987.
-The Heritage Savings Trust Fund has not been immune to market forces, gaining and losing value according to general market trends.
-This includes a $3 billion loss during the 2009 Great Recession resulting in the fund dropping to its 1985 value of $14 billion.
-The Alberta's Heritage Savings Trust Fund's fair market value was listed at $17.5 billion in 2014, and $16.3 billion as of 2020.
+The strategy and goals of the fund changed through successive provincial governments, drawing criticism as the value of the fund failed to grow for decades; despite provincial non-renewable natural resource revenues, from 1980 to 2014, bringing in almost $190 billion, the value of the Heritage Fund in 2014 was only $17.3 billion.
+The fund was established in 1976 accruing 30 per cent of provincial non-renewable resource revenues, which was subsequently lowered to 15 per cent in 1983 and then completely eliminated in 1987.
+Late in the 1982-83 fiscal year, the government had started transferring the AHSTF's annual investment income to general revenues, preventing any compound growth within the fund.
+The combination of no new deposits from non-renewable resource revenues and the withdrawal of all annual investment income, caused the AHSTF to stagnate for over two decades.
+Furthermore, the stagnant balance in the fund was not immune to market forces, gaining and losing value according to general market trends, such as a $3 billion loss during the 2009 Great Recession.
+Collectively, this slashed the inflation-adjusted value of the AHSTF, from $ billion (in real dollars) at the end of fiscal 1986-87, down to $ billion (in real dollars) at the end of fiscal 2021-22.